kmdlogic/kmd-logic-citizen-documents-client/README.md

      var sendDocument = await citizenDocumentClient.SendDocumentWithHttpMessagesAsync(new Guid(configuration.SubscriptionId), new SendCitizenDocumentRequest
 }
 ```
-The simplest example for companyDocuments where you can upload or send documents:
+The simplest example for companyDocuments where you can upload the documents:

 ```csharp
 using (var httpClient = new HttpClient())